CURLOPT_CUSTOMREQUEST

 possibly confuse the remote server badly.
 Use CURLOPT_POST(3) and

 CURLOPT_POSTFIELDS(3) to set POST data.
-Use CURLOPT_HTTPHEADER(3)
+Use CURLOPT_HTTPHEADER(3) to replace

-CURLOPT_HTTP_VERSION(3) to change HTTP version.
+change the HTTP version.

 - FTP